This page contains affiliate links.

 The stitches used in these squares are double crochet (dc) and half treble crochet (htr) (UK terms).
 The main body of the square is based on a modified lemon peel stitch (the lemon peel stitch alternates between double crochet and treble crochet, but this pattern uses a half treble instead of the treble crochet).
+A video tutorial can be found here.

 I left a long tails of approximately 30cm, so that I can sew the squares together using these long tails.